timothymeyers/NoOpsAccelerator/docs/Pre-requisites.md

-# NoOps Accelerator Prerequisites
+# Azure NoOps Accelerator Prerequisites

-NoOps Accelerator can bootstrap an entire Azure tenant without any infrastructure dependencies, and the user must first have Owner permission on the tenant *root* before deploying.
+Azure NoOps Accelerator can bootstrap an entire Azure tenant without any infrastructure dependencies, and the user must first have Owner permission on the tenant *root* before deploying.

 *Note: Once you have completed the deployment, you can remove the Owner permission from the tenant root, as it will no longer be needed for any subsequent operations.*